jcube3ai/project_sigil/README.md

 ---

 ## Overview
-SIGIL (Simulated Intel for Global Intrusion Logic) is a PowerShell–based red‑team simulator designed to emulate realistic adversary behaviors against Windows hosts in a completely lab‑safe environment.
+SIGIL (Simulated Intel for Global Intrusion Logic) is a PowerShell–based purple‑team simulator designed to emulate realistic adversary behaviors against Windows hosts in a completely lab‑safe environment.
 Each of the included scripts represents a different threat actor or technique—complete with automatic cleanup options—so you can practice detection, response, and forensic analysis without fear of persistent infections.

 ---